Drive sales on autopilot with ecommerce-focused featuresSee Features

 You should also send a test email to yourself and/or other colleagues to check for typos, broken links or other grammatical errors.

-Nothing says unprofessional like an email littered with errors.
+Nothing says unprofessional like an email littered with errors — something that affects even the best email marketing experts.

 Most newsletter platforms also offer device and platform testing so you can see how your message works in different email services (like Gmail vs. Outlook), browsers and Internet service providers.